{{flagHref}}

 Environmental and Health Concerns

-• Kidney impairment and decalcification of bones.
+• Kidney impairment and decalcification of bones

-• Bioaccumulation within the food web, particularly in leaf vegetables, cereals, and shellfish.
+• Bioaccumulation within the food web, particularly in leaf vegetables, cereals, and shellfish

-Its hazards are highlighted through environmental events:
+Its hazards are exposed through environmental events:

 Frequently Asked Questions